 The following TXT record contents:

-indicate that both DKIM and SPF are checked, and any email not satisfying both entirely, will be rejected.
-There is a “relaxed” mode, =r, which allows subdomains.
+indicate that both DKIM and SPF are checked, and any email not satisfying both entirely, will be marked such that a spam filter should quarantine it.
+The =s means “strict”; there is a “relaxed” mode, =r, which allows subdomains.
 But if you have to allow for some email to be transmitted without DKIM, e.g. from a web site’s or application’s email generator, go with either this:

 which does not look at DKIM; or if you must, this: